MrDataScientist/koa-vue-builder/README.md

 ]);
 ```

-## Koa Adapters
+## TODO: Add more Koa Adapters

-This library urrently only supports Koa 2.x
 Please feel to fork and provide an adapter for Koa 1.x.

+## Development

+Please fork this repo and work from there, then send a PR for each improvement or feature added.

-## Install/Run
+### Install/Run

 Currently the npm scripts use `babel-node` to run the various node tasks (using `.babelrc` config).
+The code uses async/await which is most suitable for Koa 2 integration.
-When Node 7.x is out, this might not be necessary!?
+When Node 7.x is out, `babel-node` might not be (as) necessary!?

-## Test
+### Test

 `npm test`

-## Example app
+### Example app

 *Build*